North Carolina's historically Black colleges are mobilizing for Nov. 5, tapping an activist history

 This sentiment ripples throughout the HBCU community nationwide.

-What students have to do now is use their vote, said Bennett's student government president, Suzanne Walsh.
+What students have to do now is use their vote, said Bennett's president, Suzanne Walsh.

 “Our role," Walsh said, "is to say, don’t overlook us.”

-Note: This story was first published on Oct.
-30, 2024.
-It was updated on Oct.
-31, 2024, to correct that Suzanne Walsh is president of Bennett College, not president of student government at the college.